Submission Guidelines

 Tables and Figures

-Tables should be included within the text where appropriate and must be numbered consecutively with Arabic numerals and have titles that precede the table.
-They should be prepared in such a manner that no break is necessary.
+Tables should be included in the text where appropriate, numbered consecutively with Arabic numerals, and have titles that precede them.
+They should be prepared in a way that avoids any breaks.

-For data plots, make sure to label all axes, specify units for quantities, label all curves and data sets, and use a legible font size.
-For example, all graphs, diagrams, and tables should be referred to, for example, Figure 1 and Table 1 in the text.
+For data plots, label all axes, specify units for quantities, label all curves and datasets, and use a legible font size.
+In the text, all graphs, diagrams, and tables should be referenced, for example, Fig. 1 and Table 1.

 Acknowledgment

-Put applicable sponsors’ acknowledgments with specific grant numbers and titles.
-The acknowledgment could also go to those people who provided intellectual assistance, technical help (including with writing, data analysis, proofreading, etc.), or specific equipment or materials.
+Put applicable sponsors’ acknowledgements with specific grant numbers and titles.
+The acknowledgement could also go to those who provided intellectual assistance, technical help (including writing, data analysis, proofreading, etc.), or specific equipment or materials.

 Author contributions

-The contribution statement should specify the author’s individual contributions to give appropriate credit to each author.
+The contribution statement should specify the author’s contributions to give each author appropriate credit.
 Names in this section must be given as initials.

 Conflict of Interest Statement

 Additional information regarding the manuscript includes a declaration of conflicting interests.
-The statement must be unambiguous, describing any potential competing interests (or lack thereof) for each contributing author.
+The statement must be unambiguous and describe any potential competing interests (or lack thereof) for each contributing author.

 References